 5. First firing

-The first firing is done in order to make "Kamado-san" solid after it’s dried.
+The first firing (biscuit firing or "suzuki") is done at around 800C (1,500F) degrees for 8 hours in order to make "Kamado-san" solid after it’s dried.

 6. First glazing